How To Work Out Exterior Angles

 Integration with Augmented Reality (AR)

 Augmented reality (AR) applications are increasingly integrating geometric concepts like exterior angles to create interactive and immersive experiences.
-For example, AR apps can overlay geometric shapes onto the real world, allowing users to visualize and interact with exterior angles in a practical context.
+Here's one way to look at it: AR apps can overlay geometric shapes onto the real world, allowing users to visualize and interact with exterior angles in a practical context.

 Tips and Expert Advice